saik23/CS6120_FinalProject/README.md

 Dataset can be downloaded from the SemEval2018 official challenge site: https://competitions.codalab.org/competitions/17751#learn_the_details-datasets
 Place them in the appropriate location for the experiments.

+Alternatively, dataset is also uploaded to Kaggle, and can be used with this link: https://www.kaggle.com/datasets/saikumarreddy01/semeval2018

 ***

 ## Training